The Legend of Korra (comics)

-The Legend of Korra comics are a continuation of the Nickelodeon animated television series The Legend of Korra, created by Michael Dante DiMartino and Bryan Konietzko.
+The Legend of Korra comics are the continuation of the Nickelodeon animated television series The Legend of Korra, created by Michael Dante DiMartino and Bryan Konietzko.
 It is set after the series finale, and follows Avatar Korra and Asami Sato on their relationship.
 The comics are published by Dark Horse Comics, alongside Avatar: The Last Airbender.

 Short stories

 The short comics appeared in the Free Comic Book Day issues.